-The Wildlife (Game) Regulations 2012 (the regulations) require hunters to make all reasonable efforts to immediately recover a downed game bird.
+A new regulation has been introduced that requires hunters to make all reasonable efforts to immediately recover a downed game bird.
 This applies to all ducks, Stubble Quail and introduced game birds (e.g. pheasants, partridges and quail).

-A downed bird is one that has been brought down to the ground or water as a result of being shot or one that has been shot on the ground.
+A downed bird is one that has been brought down to the ground (or water) as a result of being shot or one that has been shot on the ground.